Search

 Starting to save early in your career is the ideal approach.
 However, you may have experienced employment setbacks or large expenses as a young adult that set you back.
 Fortunately, the tax code includes catch-up provisions that boost IRA contribution limits as you get closer to retirement.

 If your plan allows it, you may have the opportunity to make catch-up contributions to a SIMPLE IRA as well.
-The amount you can invest in these accounts is capped at $15,500 in 2023 or $16,000 in 2024.
-But if you're 50 or older, you can contribute an extra $3,500.
+The amount you can invest in these accounts is capped at $16,000 in 2024 or $16,500 in 2025.
+You can contribute an additional $3,500 if you are 50 or older, and an additional $11,250 if you are between the age of 60-63.

 IRA comparison